github/docs/content/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.md

 {% data reusables.desktop.windows_git_bash %}

 1. In a new *admin elevated* terminal window (PowerShell or CMD), ensure the ssh-agent is running.
-You can use the "Auto-launching the ssh-agent" instructions in "[Working with SSH key passphrases](/articles/working-with-ssh-key-passphrases)", or start it manually:
+You can use the "Auto-launching the ssh-agent" instructions in "[AUTOTITLE](/articles/working-with-ssh-key-passphrases)", or start it manually:
    ```powershell
    # start the ssh-agent in the background
    Get-Service -Name ssh-agent | Set-Service -StartupType Manual
    Start-Service ssh-agent
    ```

-1. Add your SSH private key to the ssh-agent.
+1. In a terminal window without elevated permissions, add your SSH private key to the ssh-agent.
    {% data reusables.ssh.add-ssh-key-to-ssh-agent %}

    ```powershell